Introduction to MySQL ORDER BY Random

 For this example, we need the demo table whose fields have attributes: PRIMARY KEY and Auto Increment.
 Also, there should be no gap in the order series.

-Now, on the basis of the primary key table column, we have written the below query to produce the random number row values:
+Now, based on the primary key table column, we have written the below query to produce the random number row values:

 SELECT ROUND( RAND() * (SELECT MAX(Col_ID) FROM TableName)) AS Col_ID;